microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

     ![Auth Code Auth - custom connector by OpenAPI file][image-20]

-1. It automatically identifies the authentication type to "OAuth 2.0" and Identity Provider of "Generic OAuth 2".
-Enter Client ID, Client secret and Refresh URL noted from above.
-It's OK to use a different registered app here, as long as it's under the same tenant.
+1. It automatically identifies the authentication type to "OAuth 2.0" and the Identity Provider of "Generic OAuth 2".
+Then, enter the Client ID, Client secret, and the Refresh URL noted above.
+Using a different registered app here is OK if it's under the same tenant.

     ![Auth Code Auth - custom connector authentication type][image-21]

 1. After creating the connector, let's create a connection for the connector.
-As you've already provided the client ID and secret, the connection will be created straightaway.
+As you've already provided the client ID and secret, you will immediately create the connection.

-1. Test the connector whether it works OK or not.
+1. Test the connector to see whether it works OK or not.

     ![Auth Code Auth - custom connector test][image-22]

-We've added an extra security to the custom connector with OAuth2 - authorisation code auth.
+We've added extra security to the custom connector with OAuth2 - authorisation code auth.

 ## 4. BFF (Backends-for-Frontends) &ndash; Combination of API Key Auth and Basic Auth

-There are many requirements using the [BFF (Backends-for-frontends) pattern][az patterns architecture bff] through APIM, especially if your organisation adopts microservice architecture.
-It's not uncommon that APIs use different authentication approaches from each API &ndash; one use the API key auth, another one uses the basic key auth and the other one uses the OAuth2 auth.
+Many organisations nowadays have requirements using the [BFF (Backends-for-frontends) pattern][az patterns architecture bff] through APIM, mainly if your organisation adopts microservice architecture.
+It's not uncommon that APIs use different authentication approaches from each API &ndash; one uses the API key auth, another uses the basic key auth, and the other uses the OAuth2 auth.

 If you are about to build a BFF with those APIs using different authentication methods, what would you do?
-If you're even about to create the BFF for the Power Platform custom connector, what could you do?
+What could you do if you're even about to create the BFF for the Power Platform custom connector?
 There are many different combinations of authentication methods, but let's focus on those two &ndash; API key auth and basic auth.

 1. First of all, you MUST choose which authentication type will use for the main one for the Power Platform custom connector.
-If you want to use the basic auth as the main one, the custom connector doesn't have to know the API key, and vice versa.
+If you want to use the basic auth as the main one, the custom connector doesn't have to know the API key and vice versa.
 In other words, the other authentication method MUST be handled by the APIM policy of the BFF API.

 1. Let's take a look at [this OpenAPI document][gh sample openapi bff] for BFF.
-It's the combination of both apps using the API key auth and basic auth respectively.
+It combines both apps using the API key auth and basic auth, respectively.

     ```yaml
     openapi: 3.0.1